Intel chiefs presented Trump with claims of Russian efforts to compromise him

 The Trump transition team declined repeated requests for comment.

+Appearing on Late Night with Seth Meyers, Kellyanne Conway, a senior Trump adviser, dismissed the memos, as unverified and untrue.

 CNN has reviewed a 35-page compilation of the memos, from which the two-page synopsis was drawn.
+The memos have since been published by Buzzfeed.
 The memos originated as opposition research, first commissioned by anti-Trump Republicans, and later by Democrats.
 At this point, CNN is not reporting on details of the memos, as it has not independently corroborated the specific allegations.
 But, in preparing this story, CNN has spoken to multiple high ranking intelligence, administration, congressional and law enforcement officials, as well as foreign officials and others in the private sector with direct knowledge of the memos.

 Some of the memos were circulating as far back as last summer.
 What has changed since then is that US intelligence agencies have now checked out the former British intelligence operative and his vast network throughout Europe and find him and his sources to be credible enough to include some of the information in the presentations to the President and President-elect a few days ago.

-Note: This story has been updated to include new information.